 - Establish ongoing monitoring and feedback of hand hygiene compliance

-Being a role model will have a great impact in the society and starting with yourself is the key to succeed in HH compliance.
-As nurses who are always with the patient, practice regular and proper hand hygiene and share the knowledge that you have to patients and even to the people that surrounds you like in your home and community.
+Being a role model will have a great impact in the society, and starting with yourself is the key to succeed in HH compliance.
+As nurses who are always with the patient, practice regular and proper hand hygiene,, and share the knowledge that you have to patients and even to the people that surround you like in your home and community.

-Ensuring that today’s medical professionals make hand washing a priority is essential.
-Be a person to reinforce hand washing, make sure to address in your facility the availability of soap on the every sink, alocohol-based sanitizer in every hospital corner, reminder posters and knowledge about the effect of proper hand washing are some of the measures you can start with.
+Ensuring that today’s medical professionals make handwashing a priority is essential.
+Be a person to reinforce hand washing, make sure to address in your facility the availability of soap on every sink, alcohol-based sanitizer in every hospital corner, reminder posters and knowledge about the effect of proper hand washing are some of the measures you can start with.

 But it should not be limited inside the hospitals.
 It can also be in nursing schools and even in any medical schools who can begin to emphasize the importance of hand hygiene to the students to develop the habit.
 Public establishments like malls and fast-food chains are also included to have enough hand washing products.
 Authorities like the Department of Health or antimicrobial soap’s advertisements to always remind the public are the ones who really influence the majority must also share their part.

 - WHO Strategy 2013- http://www.who.int/mediacentre/news/notes/2013/hand_hygiene_20130823/en/